This Forecast in-depth page has been updated with information available at the time of the October 2024 Economic and fiscal outlook.

 The main reason that NICs are the second-biggest source of revenue (after income tax) is that personal income makes up the majority of total national income.
 NICs are only levied on the labour income (the wages and salaries of employees and earnings of the self-employed) element of personal income.
-Different types of NICs are paid by employees, employers and the self-employed If an individual is still employed, then employers NICs will still be due.
+Different types of NICs are paid by employees, employers and the self-employed.
+Earnings are not subject to employee NICs when a person reaches the State Pension age.
+If an individual is still employed, then employers NICs will still be due.

 NICs revenue is collected in a variety of different ways: